-Arson can be a second-degree felony, punishable by up to 15 years in prison.
-If the arson caused damage to any dwelling or structure that normally is occupied, then the crime can be charged as a first-degree felony, punishable by up to 30 years incarceration.
+Arson can be a second degree felony, punishable by up to 15 years in prison.
+If the arson caused damage to any dwelling or structure that normally is occupied, then the crime can be charged as a first degree felony, punishable by up to 30 years incarceration.

-Burglary is defined under Florida Statute § 810.02 as entering or remaining in a structure, dwelling or conveyance with the intent to commit a criminal offense inside.
+Burglary is defined under Florida Statutes § 810.02 as entering or remaining in a structure, dwelling or conveyance with the intent to commit a criminal offense inside.
 However, this does not include instances where the premises were open to the public at the time of the alleged offense or if the defendant is licensed to enter or remain, or if the defendant was invited inside.

 If permission to remain was withdrawn and the defendant allegedly remained to commit an offense, he or she may be guilty of burglary.
 Breaking and entering also is a form of burglary in Florida.

-This article was last updated on October 26, 2016.
+This article was last updated on February 13, 2021.

 Attorney Don Pumphrey, Jr. is a former prosecutor, former law enforcement officer, and a successful and experienced criminal defense attorney.
 Don has achieved over 100 not guilty verdicts at trial and over 2,000 dismissals.